 5. Toxic Workplace Behavior

-Setting up rules for a good behavior between people in your organization is crucial to their productivity.
+Setting up rules for good behavior between people in your organization is crucial to their productivity.
 You may be thinking that bullying in the workplace is a thing from the past, however, there are still many employees that suffer from it.

 Often, toxic behavior in the workplace happens because there are some people trying to sabotage and manipulate the work environment.
 This can be more often seen in bigger organizations, where some employees use sneaky methods in order to advance their careers and climb higher the corporate ladder.